ghodratii/timeline-calendar/readme.txt

 There is a special widget along with this plugin and also there are lots of options like customizing display mode, possibility of using html codes, edit or delete events and completely uninstall plugin data.

 This plugin has been made based on standard and Hijri Shamsi calendar.

+= Features =
+* Add, edit and delete your own events.
+* Totally customizable in HTML for all days.
+* Ability to hide in days with no events.
+* Ability to show event just for today or past and future days.
+* 100% compatible with وردپرس فارسی and Jalali calendar.
+* With special uninstall page.

 == Installation ==